FAQs

 Do you offer a sliding scale?

 Yes I do to a small extent.
 However, please note that as a non-government funded agency, I am not subsidized.
 Therefore, I cannot offer the kind of sliding scale you would find at a government funded agency.
+That said, I DO offer my longer term existing clients more of a sliding scale if they find themselves in situations needing this.
+This is done on a case by case basis.
 Also, I must limit the number of clients to whom I can offer a sliding scale at any one time.
-Please note that if you feel you are unable to pay my fee, I am happy to refer you to a counseling agency that may operate with more subsidized rates that may better fit your budget.
+Please note that if you feel you are unable to pay my fee, I am happy to refer you to a counselling agency that may operate with more subsidized rates that may better fit your budget.
 These include Thrive Counseling in Burlington, Shalem in Hamilton, or Catholic Family Services in Hamilton.
 It is also important to note that if you belong to a Family Health Team, you may have access to an on-site counselor and/or DBT or CBT groups which can be very helpful.
 Please take a look at my Resources Page for additional resources.

 What forms of payment do you accept and what is your cancellation policy?

-Generally, I accept cash, interac e-transfer and credit cards.
+Generally, I accept interac e-transfer and credit cards.
 Please discuss with me at the time of booking.
 Please note I cannot rebook a client who has missed more than one payment unless otherwise agreed upon.
-I require a minimum of 48 hours notice for missed appointments out of fairness to other clients who may be waiting for an appointment.
-Unless otherwise agreed to, clients who miss appointments or cancel within 48 hours will be charged up to a full session fee (half the fee for cancellations within 48 hours, full fee within 24 hours).
+I require a minimum of 48 hours or 24 hours notice for missed appointments out of fairness to other clients who may be waiting for an appointment and out of fairness to me as a small business person.
+Unless otherwise agreed to, clients who miss appointments or cancel within 48 hours will be charged half the fee and those cancelling within 24 hours or missing their appointment, will be charged the full fee.

 Are you covered by group health insurance or OHIP?